St.George Bank: Origins

 In 1848, the Savings Bank of South Australia opened for business in Gawler Place, Adelaide, and the organisation which became the State Bank of South Australia opened in rural South Australia.
 Both were guaranteed by the Government of South Australia.
 The two banks were merged in 1984 and traded as the State Bank of South Australia, retaining the Government guarantee.
 After excessive insufficiently secured lending through the 1980s, the bank collapsed, and because of the guarantee, was bailed out by the State Government.
 In 1992 the bank was split into the "bad bank" with the non-performing debts, and the "good bank".

 The "good bank" was acquired by the Advance Bank, who kept it operating as a separate entity under the name of the Bank of South Australia, trading as BankSA.

+In 1991 St.George made its first interstate acquisition by buying the Victorian Savings and Loan Society, which had branches in a number of regional cities and towns.

+Three years later in 1994 St.george bought the retails commercial bank and finance divisions of Barclays Bank Australia, incorporating 550 staff and 18 branches into the group.

 Advance Bank (and its BankSA subsidiary) was in turn taken over in 1997 by St.George Bank.

 Like Advance Bank, St.George has continued to run BankSA as a separate entity – it has 55 branches in metropolitan Adelaide, 66 in rural South Australia (totalling 121 overall in the state, more than any other bank in South Australia), four in the Northern Territory and one in Queensland.

-On 1 November 2006, St.George Bank posted a net profit of A$1bn for 2005/06, a 17.9% increase on the previous year, and a record profit for the bank.
+On 1 November 2006, St.George Bank posted a net profit of A$1bn for 2005/06, a 17.9 per cent increase on the previous year, and a record profit for the bank.
 At the time of its acquisition by Westpac in 2008, St.George Bank Limited (as it was then known) was the fifth largest bank operating in Australia.

+In 2016, St George Bank moved to its present headquarters in Tower 2 of the International Towers complex in the central Sydney area of Barangaroo.